 Honoring Jean and Scott

 Jean Stokan & Scott Wright will be honored with the 2019 CRISPAZ Peace Award.
 This year’s award ceremony will be held at The Catholic University of America in Washington, DC.
 It will take place in Caldwell Auditorium on November 12, from 6:00 pm to 8:00 pm.
 A light supper of Salvadoran food and cocktails will be served at 6:00 pm, with the ceremony beginning at 7:00 pm.

 About the Honorees

 Jean Stokan, Justice Coordinator, Sisters of Mercy

-For over 30 years, Jean has led faith delegations to Central America, and more recently to the US-Mexico border.
-She also serves on the National Council for Pax Christi USA: National Catholic Peace Movement, promoting nonviolent alternatives to war; and the Board of SHARE Foundation: Building A New El Salvador.
+For over 30 years, Jean has led faith-based delegations to Central America and, more recently, to the US-Mexico border.
+She also serves on the National Council for Pax Christi USA, the national Catholic peace movement, and the board of the SHARE Foundation.

-From 2002-2009, Jean served as Policy Director for Pax Christi USA: National Catholic Peace Movement, which promotes nonviolent alternatives to war.
-She organized Hill briefings, served as PCUSA liaison to religious coalitions, and prepared resources for grassroots engagement on justice and peace concerns, including non-violent civil disobedience witnesses.
+From 2002-2009, Jean served as Policy Director for Pax Christi USA, promoting nonviolent alternatives to war.
+She served as liaison to religious coalitions, and prepared resources for grassroots engagement on justice and peace concerns, including non-violent civil disobedience witnesses.

-From 1987-2002, Jean served as Policy Director and Delegations Coordinator for SHARE Foundation, which promotes accompaniment and support for economically impoverished communities in El Salvador.
-She monitored US policies on military and economic engagement in El Salvador; coordinated advocacy strategies to defend human rights and pursue nonviolent resolution to the conflict.
-She organized Hill briefings for Salvadorans visiting Washington DC; facilitated meetings of Salvadoran and US religious leaders with US policymakers, and organized many dozens of delegations to El Salvador for religious leaders, including bishops and grassroots congregations.
+From 1987-2002, Jean served as Policy Director and Delegations Coordinator for the SHARE Foundation, which promotes accompaniment and support for economically impoverished communities in El Salvador.
+She monitored US policies on military and economic engagement in El Salvador, and coordinated advocacy strategies to defend human rights and pursue nonviolent resolution to the conflict.
+She organized Hill briefings for Salvadorans visiting Washington DC, facilitated meetings of Salvadoran and US religious leaders with US policymakers, and organized dozens of delegations to El Salvador for religious leaders, including bishops, and grassroots congregations.

 She is married to Scott Wright.
 Their daughter, Maura Stokan-Wright, is named for Maryknoll Sister Maura Clarke, martyred in El Salvador in 1980.
-The lived for several years in Assisi Community, a community of lay and religiously committed to a simple lifestyle and social justice concerns.
+They lived for several years in Assisi Community, a community of lay and religious committed to a simple lifestyle and social justice concerns.